Lesson 12: Basic miniAuto Programming

 • Rear Right Motor: PWM Pin 10, Direction Pin 11

-// miniAuto Basic Movement Setup
+// Complete miniAuto Movement Control Program

-// Motor pin definitions
+// Motor pin definitions (using official Hiwonder pinout)

 void setup() {